mergeweb/best_practices/_posts/2015-08-14-performance-basics.md

 title:  "Site Performance Basics"
 date:   2015-8-14
 author: Ben Robertson
-categories: performance
+categories: general
 ---

 This post is on basic site performance tweaks that generally should be made for every site.
 We'll keep this up to date as our standards for performance evolve.

 ## Measuring Performance

 There's a couple ways you can measure performance.
 There are some simple, browser based solutions, like [Web Page Test](http://www.webpagetest.org/), [GT Metrix](https://gtmetrix.com/), and Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

 Those are good to use when you're first starting out as they give you good explanations of the kind of changes you'll need to perform.
 As you gain more experience with site performance, however, you'll come to see patterns that you'll need to implement for almost every site and you'll want a faster way to run those tests.